Top blog articles

 Lilac

-This lovely bush, with even lovelier purple flowers blooming from spring to fall, attract pollinators and other beneficial bugs.
+This lovely bush, with even lovelier purple flowers blooming from spring to fall, attracts pollinators and other beneficial bugs.
 Moreover, the flowering shrub is drought-tolerant.
 It needs minimal attention.

 Juniper